LumKitty/VNyan-JSTV/README.md

 6. Set the OAuth Redirect URL to http://localhost:6969

 ### Setup - VNyan
-6. Copy VNyan_JSTV.dll into .\VNyan\Items\Assemblies
+6. Copy VNyan_JSTV.dll and websocket-sharp-core.dll into .\VNyan\Items\Assemblies
+7. Make sure you unblocked them (right click -> properties -> unblock)
+8. Make sure you enabled plugins in VNyan's misc settings
-7. Start VNyan, then close it
+9. Start VNyan, then close it
+10. Open JSTV.json in your VNyan profile directory
-8. Open JSTV.json fill in the Application ID, Client ID and Client Secret you noted at step 4
+11. Fill in the Application ID, Client ID and Client Secret you noted at step 4

 ### Triggers you can recieve
 !commands will generate a VNyan trigger named `_jscmd_commands`